2025 Italian Open – Women's singles

 Jasmine Paolini defeated Coco Gauff in the final, 6–4, 6–2 to win the women's singles tennis title at the 2025 Italian Open.
 It was her second WTA 1000 and third career WTA Tour singles title.
 Paolini was the second Italian woman in the Open Era to win the Italian Open singles title, after Raffaella Reggi in 1985.
+Paolini was the first Italian woman to win both the singles and doubles titles at the tournament in the same year since Reggi in 1985, and the first woman to do so in Rome since Monica Seles in 1990 and at a WTA 1000-level event overall since Vera Zvonareva in 2009.
 The final was also a rematch of the doubles final from the previous year.
-Paolini was the first Italian woman to win both the singles and doubles titles at the tournament in the same year since Reggi in 1985, and the first woman to do so in Rome since Monica Seles in 1990 and overall since Vera Zvonareva in 2009.

 Iga Świątek was the defending champion, but lost in the third round to Danielle Collins.

 Gauff was the seventh and youngest woman to reach the finals of both the Madrid and Italian Opens in the same year.
 Peyton Stearns became the first player in the Open Era to win three straight WTA Tour matches in third-set tiebreakers, against Madison Keys, Naomi Osaka, and Elina Svitolina in the third round, fourth round, and quarterfinals respectively.